Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 New York Sightseeing Flex Pass

-The New York Sightseeing Flex Pass allows you to pay per attraction instead of per day.
+The New York Sightseeing Flex Pass allows you to pay per attraction rather than per day.
 Otherwise, it includes the same as the regular version.

 Book the Flex option of the New York Sightseeing Pass

-One small disadvantage of the New York Sightseeing Pass is that all attraction entries have a fixed time.
-Before reading the list of the main attractions included in the pass, keep this in mind as it will detract from the flexibility of your travel arrangements.
+One small disadvantage of the New York Sightseeing Pass is that all attraction tickets have a fixed time.
+Before reading the list of top attractions included in the pass, keep this in mind as it will detract from the flexibility of your travel arrangements.

 One World Observatory